tungs/breathe/README.md

 }
 ```

-You don't need to have both synchronous code or asynchronous code, but you probably want some code if you want the function to do anything.

-Asynchronous code usually involves subsequent code blocks.
+You don't need to have both synchronous code or asynchronous code, but asynchronous code usually involves subsequent code blocks.
 For instance, breathe.loop takes a body as an argument, which is a code block.
 This allows you to nest loops:
 ```js
 function nestedLoop() {
   var running;